anhtholee/zalo-hit-song/README.md

 > - We reserve the right to inspect submissions and source codes to maintain the integrity of the challenge.

 ## Data
-*(taken from competition site*
+*(taken from the competition site)*

-The data provided consists of two archives of audio files (.mp3 format) and .tsv files with metadata.
+The provided data consists of two archives of audio files (.mp3 format) and .tsv files with metadata.
 - `train.zip` and `test.zip`: the audio files composing the train and public test dataset.
 (9078 tracks for train and 1118 tracks for public test).
 - `train_info.tsv`, `test_info.tsv`: metadata of each song, including: ID, Title, Artist Name, Artist ID, Composer Name, Composers ID, Release Time.
 - `train_rank.csv`: the csv file contains the true rank of each song in the train set.